Harry Kendall (wrestler)

-Harry Kendall (?-2015) was an English wrestler who competed for England.
+Harry Kendall (?-30 December 2015) was a wrestler who competed for England.

-Wrestling career
+Biography

-He represented England and won a bronze medal in the -82 kg division at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.
+Kendall represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he won the bronze medal in the middleweight category.

+Kendall was beaten in the final of the British 1957 heavyweight championship, held at the Royal Albert Hall.

 He also represented England in the -90 Kg at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

 As a professional he was called one of the original Silent Ones alongside Mike Eagers because they were deaf.